Chlamydia treatment

 - swelling of the eyes, tongue, lips, and throat

 Anaphylaxis is a medical emergency and can get worse very quickly.
-If you experience any of the above symptoms seek immediate medical treatment.
+You or someone else must call 999 straight away.

 -